Fort Building Activities Get Kids Moving and Thinking

 Obstacle Course Fort

 At the end of the school year, many children participate in various competitive activities.
-From field day and sports challenges to academic contests, they are ready to show what they can do.
+From field day and team sports challenges to academic contests, they are ready to show what they can do.
 Bring the spirit of competition into your backyard by building an obstacle course fort.
 All it takes is a Fort Magic kit, plenty of creativity, and lots of energy!
 And let the kids design their obstacle course.
-They will get lessons about measuring, project management, and practicality.
+They will get STEM building lessons about measuring, project management, and practicality.
 Serve plenty of cold beverages, so the kids stay hydrated.
 And give small gifts to everyone who participates.
 Have the kids make awards for the winners using glitter, construction paper, and plenty of imagination.

 Nobody wants the kids to wind up sitting on the sofa with television, gaming, and smartphones.
 So encourage them to get up and get moving!
-Build a home gym fort where they can workout and have fun with fitness.
+Build a home gym fort where the kids can work out and have fun with fitness.
 Build this fort indoors in an air-conditioned room and serve lots of water!
 Put down mats and provide upbeat music.
 The kids can toss large, lightweight balls.
 Or have them jog in place to their favorite songs.
 And add jump ropes and hula hoops in the home gym, so there’s plenty of things to do.
 Include fitness in your day with a brisk workout for parents and kids that includes Frog Jumps, Donkey Kicks, and more!